MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-overview.md

 ## Account password tampering protection

 When Windows LAPS is configured to manage a local administrator account password, that account is protected against accidental or careless tampering.
-This protection extends to the DSRM account when the account is managed by Windows LAPS on a Windows Server Active Directory domain controller.
+This protection extends to the DSRM account, when Windows LAPS is managing that account on a Windows Server Active Directory domain controller.

 Windows LAPS rejects unexpected attempts to modify the account's password with a `STATUS_POLICY_CONTROLLED_ACCOUNT` (0xC000A08B) or `ERROR_POLICY_CONTROLLED_ACCOUNT` (0x21CE\8654) error.
 Each such rejection is noted with a 10031 event in the Windows LAPS event log channel.